Accurate models for recoil velocity distribution in black hole mergers with comparable to extreme mass-ratios and their astrophysical implications: Precessing-spin model

 \section{Precessing-spin model}

 Next, we focus on precessing-spin binaries.
 Modeling kicks in such systems is considerably more challenging than in aligned-spin cases, primarily because the parameter space becomes seven-dimensional owing to the four additional in-plane spin orientation angles ($\theta_1$, $\theta_2$, $\phi_1$ and $\phi_2$).

-However, for many astrophysical applications—such as population synthesis, galaxy evolution, and cosmological studies—a single point estimate of the kick velocity for a specific precessing configuration is not typically required.
-Instead, these studies often rely on spin-angle–averaged recoil distributions.
-Motivated by this, we develop a model that fits the distribution of kick velocities resulting from varying spin orientations, given the mass ratio and spin magnitudes of the two black holes.
-To achieve this, we employ a probabilistic approach based on normalizing flows.
+However, if there are symmetries present in astrophysical environments, modeling the kicks can be considerably simpler.
+In case of black hole mergers in spherically symmetric environments such as globular clusters, the spin distribution of black holes at mergers is isotropic \cite{Gerosa:2015tea}.
+In such cases, we only need to model $p(v_\mathrm{kick})$, the distribution for $v_\mathrm{kick}$ marginalized over the four spin-angles, which effectively becomes a three dimensional function.
+We can model this using a neural network $g_\phi$ as

+where $\phi$ corresponds to the learnable weights of the neural network.
+Note that the 7D model in Eq.~\ref{eq:7D_ML_model} provides a point estimate, whereas the 3D case corresponds to a probability distribution; we therefore model it using normalizing flows.
+We discuss the procedure to learn the weights from NR simulation data in section~\ref{sec:flow_model} below.
+Similarly, for disk-like environments with azimuthal symmetry, one would need to model a five dimensional function marginalized over the azimuthal angles

+In this paper, we only focus on modeling the 3D function, and we leave the 5D or 7D models to a future paper.
+The 3D case is useful in various astrophysical applications where there is isotropic symmetry, such as formation of compact object binaries in globular or nuclear star clusters, mergers of supermassive black holes after galaxy mergers, and early-Universe cosmological studies, where a single point estimate of the kick velocity for a specific precessing configuration is not typically required, but spin-angle–averaged recoil distributions are needed.

+We build the 3D model employing a probabilistic approach based on normalizing flows.
 Our training dataset consists of a total of 2,866 SXS NR simulations covering mass ratios $q \in [1, 15]$, 1,881 RIT NR simulations over the same range, and 400 BHPT simulations spanning $q \in [40, 100]$.
 These datasets collectively sample a wide variety of spin configurations characterized by the spin orientation angles $(\theta_1,\, \theta_2,\, \phi_1,\, \phi_2)$ and spin magnitudes $(|\chi_1|,\, |\chi_2|)$.
 Interestingly, most of the NR data from the SXS and RIT catalogs are concentrated at relatively high spin magnitudes, $\chi_{1,2} \gtrsim 0.7$.
 By examining all available data, we first constrain an empirical upper bound on the kick velocities (for various spin magnitudes and orientations) as a function of the mass ratio.
 We express this relation as